-This is a reference handbook for use by community election officials to guide and explain relevant election processes.
+This is a reference handbook for use by community election officials to guide and explain relevant election processes in Northern Affairs Communities (NACs).
 The contents of this handbook should answer 99 per cent of an election official's everyday questions.